Project-READ-Literacy-Network/prln-website/content/tools-and-resources/practitioner-resources/publications/publications/adult-credentials-comparison-brochure.md

 +++

 This document prepared by the College Sector Committee provides explanations for all the credentials available to adults at a secondary level in Ontario.
 The credentials include ACE, GED, OSSD, and TOWES.
-(Free download)